stiliajohny/stiliajohny/README.md

 ### Hi there, I'm  John  👋

-#### I am a tech enthusiast with particular interest on coding and DevSecOps things, Infrastructure and Security interests me as a whole.
+#### I am a tech enthusiast with a particular interest in coding and DevSecOps things.
 I often find myself coding late in the night.
+Infrastructure and Security interest me as a whole.
+Talk to me about Arch Linux and Linux in general, Docker and containerization, Microcontrollers and IoT or Motorbikes.

 ### Connect with me: